-The total Doppler effect may therefore result from either motion of the source or motion of the observer.
-Each of these effects is analyzed separately.
-For waves which do not require a medium (such as light or gravity in Special Relativity) only the relative difference in velocity between the observer and the source needs to be considered, Doppler first proposed the effect in 1842 in the monograph (On the colored light of the binary star and other stars).
-The hypothesis was tested for sound waves by the Dutch scientist Christoph Hendrik Diederik Buys Ballot in 1845.
-He confirmed that the sound's pitch was higher as the sound source approached him, and lower as the sound source receded from him.
+The total Doppler Effect may therefore result from either motion of the source or motion of the observer, each of these effects is analyzed separately, for waves which do not require a medium (such as light or gravity in Special Relativity) only the relative difference in velocity between the observer and the source needs to be considered, Doppler first proposed the effect in 1842 in the monograph Über das farbige Licht der Doppelsterne und einige and ere Gestirne des Himmels (On the colored light of the binary star and other stars).

+The hypothesis was tested for sound waves by the Dutch scientist Christoph Hendrik Diederik Buys Ballot in 1845, he confirmed that the sound's pitch was higher as the sound source approached him, and lower as the sound source receded from him.
 Hippolyte Fizeau discovered independently the same phenomenon on electromagnetic waves in 1848 (in France, the effect is sometimes called "effete Doppler-Fizeau").

-It is important to realize that the frequency of the sounds that the source emits does not actually change.
-To understand what happens, consider the following analogy.
-Someone throws one ball every second in your direction.
-Assume that balls travel with constant velocity.
+It is important to realize that the frequency of the sounds that the source emits does not actually change, to understand what happens, consider the following analogy.
+Someone throws one ball every second in your direction, a ssume that balls travel with constant velocity.
 If the thrower is stationary, you will receive one ball every second.
-However, if he is moving towards you, you will receive balls more frequently than that because there will be less spacing between the balls.
-The converse is true if the person is moving away from you.
-So it is actually the wavelength, which is affected; as a consequence, the perceived frequency is also affected.

-If the moving source is emitting waves through a medium with an actual frequency f_0 , then an observer stationary relative to the medium detects waves with a frequency f given by:
+However, if he is moving towards you, you will receive balls more frequently than that because there will be less spacing between the balls, the converse is true if the person is moving away from you.
+So it is actually the wavelength which is affected; as a consequence, the perceived frequency is also affected, if the moving source is emitting waves through a medium with an actual frequency f_0 , then an observer stationary relative to the medium detects waves with a frequency f given by:

-$$f = f_0 \left(\frac{v}{v + v{s,r}} \right) \tag{2.9}$$
+$$f = f_0 \left(\frac{v}{v + v{s,t}} \right)$$ (2.9)

-where v denotes the speed of the waves in the medium and $v{s,r}$ denotes the speed of the source with respect to the medium (negative if moving towards the observer, positive if moving away), radial to the observer.

-A similar analysis for a moving observer and a stationary source yields the observed frequency (the observer's velocity being represented as v_0):
+Where v is the speed of the waves in the medium and $v{s, r}$ is the speed of the source with respect to the medium (negative if moving towards the observer, positive if moving away), radial to the observer, esimilar analysis for a moving observer and a stationary source yields the observed frequency (the observer's velocity being represented as v_0).